-- 35. A regulated institution would typically implement controls to ensure that data processing (the application of business rules to data) and the output generated continue to meet data quality requirements.
-This would usually include controls over: - (a) data integration (combining data from different sources) to manage the extraction, transformation and loading mechanisms; - (b) acquisition and implementation via approved development, change and project management methodologies to ensure that data quality is not compromised by changes to the production environment; - (c) exception handling to identify and address data quality issues in a timely manner; and - (d) error-handling to ensure data is able be restored or corrected to a known level of data quality.
+- 35. A regulated entity would typically implement controls to ensure that data processing (the application of business rules to data, including regulatory and legal requirements) and the output generated continue to meet data quality requirements.
+This would usually include controls over: - (a) data integration (combining data from different sources) to manage the extraction, transformation and loading mechanisms;

+- (b) acquisition and implementation via approved development, change and project management methodologies to ensure that data quality is not compromised by changes to the production environment; - (c) exception handling to identify and respond to data quality issues in a timely manner; and - (d) error-handling to ensure data is able be restored or corrected to a known level of data quality.
 This is commonly achieved through a variety of mechanisms including database management system checkpoint and rollback capabilities, data backup and recovery, and the design of automated processes so they can be re-run if required.